Jinendra4343/NFL/README.md

 **Built with ❤️ for NFL Big Data Bowl 2026**

-*Powered by PyTorch • PyTorch Geometric • PyTorch Lightning*
+*Powered by PyTorch • PyTorch Geometric • PyTorch Lightning*.